theinderbrar/Brar_Inderpal_hw4/README.md

 # Mini Cooper Application
-This dynamic website was created using vue components and Fetch API.
-The goal of the app was to display data that changes based on what car the user selects.
+This dynamic website is created using vue components and Fetch API.
+The goal of the app is to display data that changes based on what car the user selects.
 The app handles data changes of text, images and video!

 # Tools Used